Biking Cozumel Loop

 So one Sunday morning I coated my skin with sunscreen, stuffed my backpack with a beach towel, snacks, and water, and hit the road just before 9AM.
 I aimed for the coast and headed South moving counter clockwise around the island.
 A few miles out of town, the traffic slowed and the road split with the highway to my left and the road I was on designated for bikes only.
 I passed resorts and yet still more resorts, all blocking the prime view of the beaches.
 I was happy to see so many other cyclists on the road, but most passed me on their speedy road bikes.
 After a certain point I no longer could see the water and was surrounded by thick jungle.
 And just as I was needing a break, the jungle came to an abrupt stop and I could see the ocean, I had arrived at Punta Sur, the Southeastern point.

 Now along the east coast, I could marvel at the turquoise colored water as I faced a headwind.
 I stopped at a beach, watched the iguanas scurry away, and sat down for a quick snack break.
-That flat stretch of bikes only road along the coast is probably the most beautiful I’ve ever biked.
+That flat stretch of bikes-only road along the coast is probably the most beautiful I’ve ever biked.
 I felt compelled to stop for another break when I saw an abandoned stand and a path down to the beach.
 There I sat and read with the roar of the waves crashing on the beach down below.
 Back on the road and mere minutes later I arrived at Coconuts, where I disembarked for a lunch of fish tacos and a cold cerveza.
 Full of chips and pico I jumped on the bike, but nearing the end of the beach stretch I decided I needed to stop and get in the water.
 I found some shade under a palm tree, layed out my beach towel, cooled down in the ocean, and relaxed while I dried.

 Once the road turned West headed back to town, I biked on the shoulder of the road as cars drove by.
 I passed the entrance to some Mayan ruins but continued on back to town.
 I arrived at the casita before 4pm after a day of relaxing and exploring.